tinythings/sysinspect/docs/modeldescr/actions.rst

 .. warning::

-    The *minimal* data structure of a facts must be identical!
+    The *minimal* data structure of a claims must be identical!

-In this example of two entities that have additional facts and one action that is checking those processes.
-Module ``sys.proc`` receives a flag ``is-running`` which puts it to a process checking mode, accepting ``process`` parameter of a currently processed fact.
+In this example of two entities that have additional claims and one action that is checking those processes.
+Module ``sys.proc`` receives a flag ``is-running`` which puts it to a process checking mode, accepting ``process`` parameter of a currently processed claim.
 In this case, ``sys.proc`` will accept ``/sbin/init`` and ``/usr/bin/syslogd`` file.

-The fact ``discspace`` from ``my-special`` fact will be omitted.
+The claim ``discspace`` from ``my-special`` claim will be omitted.

 .. code-block:: yaml

     entities:
       systemd:
-        facts:
+        claims:
-          my-fact:
+          my-claim:
             - default:
                 path: /sbin/init
       syslogd:
-        facts:
+        claims:
           my-special:
             - default:
                 path: /usr/bin/syslogd